RayFoulk/SmallStack/Documents/DesignFCH12.md

 (Arguments can be pointer or literal value, address bus output at socket is only enabled during socket read/write).

+### High Level Assembler Keywords

+These are replaced by opcode sequences and literal numeric values by the assembler and object linker

+link <number>     At beginning of file, optionally
+                  specify the linker order of
+                  the object.  startup.s should
+                  be 0.

+:<label>          Label a subroutine or data

+load <label>      Load address of label into acc
+                  Equivalent to 4 x lol

+call <label>      Call a subroutine

+retn              Return from a subroutine

 ### Opcode Table